 “Don’t worry, I’m sure we’ll find it,” Bill said.
 “We can always stop and ask for directions.”

-By then, we had missed a good portion of the “Back to the ‘50s” party, one of our scheduled activities in the hotel’s nightclub.
+By then, we had missed dinner and a good portion of the “Back to the ‘50s” party, one of our scheduled activities in the hotel’s nightclub.